KhanKotaworks/KotaKonverter/README.md

    Conversion results in various units will be displayed in a table format in real-time.

 ## License
-This software is licensed under the (LICENSE).
+Have a look at the licence information below.

 ---

-## License Information
+# License Information

 ### Software License
 The source code of this project is licensed under the [MIT License](LICENSE).